powtac/Volxbibel-RTF-Export/README.md

 * HTTP_Request
 * Text_Wiki_Mediawiki

-They can be installed by `pear install --force --alldeps HTTP_RequestText_Wiki_Mediawiki`.
+They can be installed by `pear install --force --alldeps HTTP_Request Text_Wiki_Mediawiki`.

 ### Support or Contact
 Please fill in a [Issue](https://github.com/powtac/Volxbibel-RTF-Export/issues).